 In Japan, January marks the start of one of the country's most important sporting seasons -- sumo wrestling.

-In Japan, January marks the start of one of the country's most important sporting seasons -- sumo wrestling.
+Background: In Japan, January marks the start of one of the country's most important sporting seasons -- sumo wrestling.
 For weeks now, sumo stables -- or schools -- have been grooming their top stars to perfection, ready for the contest to begin.

 There are six keenly-contested sumo tournaments a year, each fifteen days long.
 Thousands of fans pay around 15 U.S. dollars (7 pounds sterling) for a seat, while millions more can enjoy two hours of televised sport each day in the comfort of their homes.